 The membership as a whole had already discussed the India-South Africa paper in the General Council meeting on March 2, 2021 where many plurilateral participants reacted with dismay and condemnation, according to accounts from people who attended, confirmed by the minutes (from page 65 in the full document, or see this 13-page extract) now derestricted.

-Russia reportedly said the paper risked allowing the WTO to become an “archaic” and “useless” organisation, and was not really about legality but preventing the WTO from moving forward.
+Russia said it found the paper “upsetting ”.
+The paper risked the WTO becoming an “archaic” and “useless” organisation, and was not really about legality but preventing the WTO from moving forward.
 The Philippines complained about a minority seeking to frustrate a majority who want to modernise the rules.

-Mexico and the EU are said to have warned that obstructing the plurilaterals would leave the WTO outdated and irrelevant.
+The EU warned that obstructing the plurilaterals would leave the WTO outdated and irrelevant.
 The talks would just move outside the WTO, the EU said.
 Others denied that more traditional talks such as agriculture were being neglected.

 India and South Africa were in a minority.
 Support came from a handful of their neighbours, plus Tanzania, Cuba and Oman.

 Perhaps the most intriguing reaction was China’s.
 It did not speak at all, not in that first meeting.

 Beijing likes to position itself in the alliance of developing countries that includes India, but it is active in all the plurilaterals — as are large numbers of developing countries.